trufnetwork/truf-node-operator/README.md

 This guide will walk you through the process of setting up and running a TRUF.NETWORK (TN) node.
 By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TN v2 mainnet.

+> **New to server setup or need a quick start?** Check our [Quick Installation Guide](docs/installation-guide.md) with copy-paste commands for a fresh server instance.

 ## Prerequisites

 Before you begin, ensure you have the following: